Original Post: November 2nd, 2017

-In this day-in-age, egg donor matches aren’t always black and white.
-With online forums like Donor Sibling Registry, intended parents and egg donors can build a relationship while staying anonymous.
+In this day and age, egg donor matches aren’t always black and white.
+With online forums like the Donor Sibling Registry, intended parents and egg donors can build a relationship while staying anonymous.

-They also have the opportunity to meet their egg donor in-person or via Skype, if the egg donor consents to the one-time meeting.
-During these meetings, a representative from the agency is present to ensure both parties do not share identifiable information.
+Intended parents also have the opportunity to meet their egg donor in-person or via video conference, if the egg donor consents to the one-time meeting.
+During these meetings, a representative from Donor Nexus is present to ensure both parties do not share identifiable information.
 This way the donation can remain anonymous; however, the intended parents and the egg donor can get to know one another.

 More intended parents are opting to meet their donor so they have the opportunity to thank her in person and to give the donor peace of mind knowing her donation is going to a loving individual/couple.